In 2022, University of Illinois's tuition was $12,474 a year for in-state students and $30,446 a year for out-of-state students.

 Choosing a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
 Take the time to confirm your state's eligibility criteria for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements as well, depending on where you live.

 Tuition at University of Illinois is higher for international students than it is for out-of-state students.

-International students at University of Illinois at Urbana-Champaign can expect to pay around $30,594 per year, before any scholarships or financial aid.
+International students at University of Illinois at Urbana-Champaign can expect to pay around $31,354 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

 In addition to the cost of tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at University of Illinois at Urbana-Champaign.

 Housing and campus dining at University of Illinois at Urbana-Champaign is $12,354 a year.
 This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the University of Illinois at Urbana-Champaign's on-campus cafeterias and dining facilities.

 Board costs may vary depending on how many meals are included in the plan you choose.

 The cost of books often surprises first-year college students.
 The real cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy used textbooks and materials.

 The majority of colleges also have fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.